About The New Zealand Book Awards Trust

 Nicola Legat ONZM (chair) is the Publisher of both Massey University Press and Te Papa Press, and a former Publishing Director of Random House New Zealand and editor of Metro magazine.
 She is Deputy Chair of the Auckland Readers and Writers Festival Trust and a board member of The Coalition for Books.

 Garth Biggs is a businessman and professional director.
-He has had more than thirty years in information technology leadership roles in major corporates, and was chief executive of a leading New Zealand information technology services company.
+He has had more than 30 years in information technology leadership roles in major corporates, and was chief executive of a leading New Zealand information technology services company.
 He now runs his own consultancy which provides governance, information technology strategy and performance, and mentorship services.

-Laura Caygill represents the Library and Information Association of New Zealand Aotearoa (LIANZA) on the Trust.
+Laura Caygill represents the Library and Information Association of New Zealand Aotearoa, LIANZA Te Rau Herenga o Aotearoa, on the Trust.
 Hailing from Ōtautahi, Laura worked as a journalist before switching careers into libraries, and she is a regular book reviewer on RNZ’s Nine to Noon.
-She has worked in public libraries in Christchurch and Auckland and her current role is Community Experiences and Diversity Team Leader at Waimakariri Libraries.
-Laura is studying te reo Māori at Te Wānanga o Aotearoa.
+She has worked in public libraries in Christchurch and Auckland and her current role is Operations Manager (Arts, Culture & Lifelong Learning) at Selwyn District Council.
+Laura recently completed a Level 5 Diploma in te reo Māori, Te Pōkairua Reo (Rumaki), at Te Wānanga o Aotearoa.

 Richard Pamatatau, of Cook Island, Niuean, German and English descent, teaches creative writing at AUT University.
 He is a member of the AUT Popular Culture Research Group and researches the intersection of space, place and identity.
 Richard has a Master of Creative Writing with First Class Honours from the University of Auckland and is working on a PhD in poetry at Massey University.